gokepelemo/mixpanel-instrumentation/README.md

 - Enable Mixpanel for all sites in the network
 - Enable for specific sites only (by site ID)
 - Allow individual site admins to override network settings
-- Configure centralized tracking settings
+- Configure centralized tracking settings including:
+  - Network-wide Mixpanel token
+  - Session replay enable/disable for all sites
+  - Tracking mode (pageviews, all events, or specific events)
+  - Specific events configuration
+  - WordPress performance tracking toggle

 ## 🔒 Privacy & GDPR